Haccp Training - What is Haccp?

 - Do what has been written

-Risk factors in catering
+Risk factors in the restaurant industry

-MATERIAL: Meat, fish, vegetables => Risk of secondary intake
+INGREDIENTS: Meat, fish, vegetables => Risk of secondary intake

 ENVIRONMENT: The premises, equipment, ventilation